‘Dance Moms’ Renewal Buzz Swirls, Spoilers Suggest A Cancellation Was Avoided

 As was previously detailed by the Inquisitr, an Instagram post by Abby Lee Miller after filming wrapped a bit ago led many to speculate that Dance Moms was canceled.
 It became clear that the group was done working on new episodes at least for the moment, and the tone of many social media posts led many to wonder if the group was wrapping things up for good this time.
 As the buzz swirled, Brynn Rumfallo’s mom Ashlee spoke out and noted that nothing was determined yet, and it sounded as if the network and production company might have been waiting to see how things played out with Miller’s fraud sentencing before making an official decision.

-Now, however, an executive producer with the series has taken to social media to reveal some big spoilers: it seems that additional episodes are on the way.
+Now, however, an executive producer of the series has taken to social media to reveal some big spoilers, and it seems that additional episodes are on the way.
 Executive Producer Bryan Stinson tweeted that filming will kick back into gear again on February 11 with a competition in Anaheim that will be filmed for the series.
 The post immediately got people buzzing, although it isn’t clear at this point which dancers will be returning.

 Dance Moms spoilers that are swirling around hint that there may be some changes, with one or two of the older girls perhaps deciding to move on to other projects.
 What about Miller?
 Abby tends to be quite outspoken both on camera and via social media when it comes to her frustrations with the show and with production and a couple of weeks ago she was at it again.